As Kate Gosselin Returns To Television, Jon Gosselin Talks About Why They Got Divorced

 A post shared by Jon Gosselin (@jongosselin1) on

-But it seems as though Jon didn’t just quit his marriage to Kate Gosselin when he walked out of the house, either.
+But it seems Jon didn’t just quit his marriage to Kate Gosselin when he walked out of the house, either.
 According to CafeMom, he also quit being a dad to his eight children, as well.

 The estrangement from his children is no secret, as even his children have been vocal about their estrangement from their father, with Mady calling her father “toxic” and claiming that she has no time for a relationship with him.